-With 53 places of art and culture, Italy is the Nation that currently holds the largest number of sites included in the list of UNESCO World Heritage.
-Four of these, together with seven cultural and natural spots, are located in Emilia Romagna and today they want to celebrate them all, explaining why these places are essential for the history of the world.
+Three cities of art, together with ten cultural and natural spots, are located in Emilia Romagna and we want to celebrate them all, explaining why these places are essential for the history of the world.

 Ravenna, the City of Mosaics, was the capital both of the Western Roman Empire in the fifth century and the Byzantine Empire in Italy until the eighth century.
 Its eight early-Christian monuments (built between the fifth and sixth centuries) have been declared World Heritage Sites since 1996: the Mausoleum of Galla Placidia, the Neonian Baptistery, the Basilica of Sant’Apollinare Nuovo, the Arian Baptistery, the Archiepiscopal Chapel, the Mausoleum of Theodoric, the Church of San Vitale and the Basilica of Sant’Apollinare in Classe.
 This complex of ancient monuments is considered unique in the world for the richness and the artistic quality of the mosaic decorations, and it is a testimony of the artistic and religious relationships of an important period of European history.

 In Modena, within a few meters we find three unique buildings, included since 1997 in the UNESCO list: Piazza Grande, the Cathedral, and its Ghirlandina tower, considered the symbol of the city.

 The Cathedral, built in the twelfth century by the joint work of two great artists, the architect Lanfranco and the sculptor Wiligelmo, is a supreme example of the early Romanesque art, proposed as an important model for the entire Romanesque in the Po Valley.
 The building is considered a masterpiece of human creative genius in which a new dialectic relationship between architecture and sculpture has been created.